ufal/hamledt/ca/README.txt

-CESS-Cat dependency treebank (Catalan) as prepared for the CoNLL 2007 shared task
+AnCora-CA dependency treebank (Catalan) as prepared for the CoNLL 2009 shared task

 License: research only, cite article, do not distribute

-training size = 14958 sentences, 430844 tokens
+training size = 13200 sentences, 390302 tokens
-test size     =   167 sentences,   5016 tokens
+test size     =  1724 sentences,  53015 tokens
+(Our test set is the CoNLL 2009 development set.)

-See the README file in /net/data/conll/2007/ca/doc.
+See the README file in /net/data/conll/2009/ca/doc.